Hey, Single Queer Men, Let’s Bring Back Dating

 I’m not.
 I just think it can send a misleading message.
 Guys are going to think you’re solely interested in sex.
 (This is why I send nudes, because often I am only interested in sex.)
 My friends then invite a guy over to their apartment.
 Less than 100 words are said between them.
 Within seconds, underwear is around ankles.
 Within minutes, both men have orgasmed.
 Then the guy leaves, the entire exchange lasting no longer than 20 minutes from start to finish.

-Then they’re hurt when the guy doesn’t want to see them again.
-Don’t get me wrong, a one-night stand can absolutely turn into something more serious, but that shouldn’t be the expected outcome.
-With that type of quickie, the goal should be to get off, not to somehow make this man fall in love with you.
+That’s all good, but then they’re hurt when the guy doesn’t want to see them again.
+Don’t get me wrong, a one-night stand can absolutely turn into something more serious, but that can’t be the expected outcome.
+With that type of quickie, the goal should be to get off, not to somehow make this person fall in love with you.

 As the old saying goes, my friends are looking for love in all the wrong places.

 And what happens when they find a man they do like — one who treats them with respect, like more than a piece of meat?
 They fall head over heels instantaneously.

 This has happened to me a few times.

 I was dating a man a few months ago.
 (Let’s call him Jed.)
 Jed and I met at a restaurant, where he was my server.
 Later we saw each other at a Pride event, after which he found me on Facebook and sent me a message asking to hang out.
 I really liked Jed, and I texted him often.
 But within three weeks of seeing one another he wanted to be monogamous.

 I don’t know Jed, and he doesn’t know me.
 It had been three weeks.
 Jed just liked the idea of me — or rather the idea of having a boyfriend.
 And since his past encounters with men had been so mediocre (as with so many of us), he clung to the idea that I would be a perfect boyfriend.

 Let me tell you something: I’m definitely not the perfect boyfriend, something he would have figured out much sooner than later.